boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 ## Network Byte Ordering Helpers

-This are commonly used for file and data storage / transmittions, since they allow for system-independant formatting.
+This are commonly used for file and data storage / transmissions, since they allow for system-independent formatting.

-On big-endian systems, these macros a NOOPs, whereas on little-endian systems these bacros flip the byte order.
+On big-endian systems, these macros a NOOPs, whereas on little-endian systems these macros flip the byte order.

 #### `fio_lton16(i)`